MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 |`showLocation`| Shows location on map. |* True: Users can choose any location of their choice.</br> * False: users cannot change their current location.| False: The current location is fetched without displaying the map.
 [If `allowChooseLocation` is set to *true*, the `showMap` is ignored]. |

 > [!NOTE]
-> Desktop doesnot support capturing the current location after the device permission is granted.
+> Desktop supports capturing the current location after the device permission is granted.

 For more information on `getLocation` and `showLocation`, see [Location](/javascript/api/@microsoft/teams-js/microsoftteams.location?view=msteams-client-js-latest#getLocation_LocationProps___error__SdkError__location__Location_____void_&preserve-view=true).